learn-co-students/javascript-objects-bootcamp-prep-000/README.md

-# JavaScript Hashes
+# JavaScript "Hashes"

 ## Objectives
 + Explain what a hash in JavaScript is
-+ Create a hash in JS
++ Create an object in JS
-+ Access a value from a hash
++ Access a value from an object
-+ Add a key-value pair to a hash
++ Add a key-value pair to an object
-+ Delete a key-value pair from a hash
++ Delete a key-value pair from an object

 ## Intro